Dwordcito/GetIO-Qlikview/README.md

 # GetIO-Qlikview
-Extractor de input y output de un script ya importado a txt
+Extract input and output of qvscript